7GrandDadPGN/VapeV4ForRoblox/README.md

 ## User Issues
 If its not the supposed utility at fault, please try some troubleshooting steps.
 1. Deleting the newvape folder (WITH THE GAME CLOSED)
-2. Making sure you have connection to https://raw.githubusercontent.com/7GrandDadPGN/VapeV4ForRoblox/refs/heads/main/NewMainScript.lua
+2. Making sure you have connection to [the main loadstring.](https://raw.githubusercontent.com/7GrandDadPGN/VapeV4ForRoblox/refs/heads/main/NewMainScript.lua)
 3. Ensuring no external script is conflicting with vape

 # Developers & Credits